npjg/MediaStation/README.md

 # <img src=".github/favicon.svg" width="32" height="32" alt="Disney's Animated Storybook: The Lion King"> Media Station
 A Python-based asset extractor and very incomplete bytecode decompiler for [Media Station, Inc.](https://www.mobygames.com/company/media-station-inc) CD-ROM children's titles.
-I loved many of these when I was growing up.
+I loved many of these when I was growing up - especially Dalmatians.
+The ultimate goal of this repo is to create an engine for ScummVM, but I've found investigation and reverse-engineering easier to do out-of-tree in Python.

 Please join me in preserving these top-quality children's titles for future generations!